KurtisJin/KurtisJin/README.md

 # Hello, My name is Kurtis.
-I want to become a successful developer! 👋
+I want to become a successful Full Stack Developer! 👋

   My life was filled with hurdles.
 The difficulties of life have taught me not to give up and become successful with any tasks given.
 I was faced with unemployment due to COVID - 19.
 It was another challenge to beat.
 But, here I am beating more challenges life has thrown my way and utilizing my skills and expending my knowledge to become a programmer.